cloud-66-internal/help.cloud66.com/_maestro/quickstarts/getting_started.md

 permalink: /:collection/:path:output_ext
 ---

-Maestro is a full container management service.
-Once your Docker images are ready we'll take care of deploying and managing your containers and infrastructure (servers, load balancers, etc).
+Maestro builds and manages Kubernetes clusters for you on your own servers on any cloud.
+We build your code into Docker images and/or fetch existing images from repostitories.
+We also take care of deploying and managing your containers and infrastructure (servers, load balancers, etc).

 ## What you'll need

 Before you start, please check you have the following:

 * **A Cloud 66 Account** &mdash; If you don't already have one, <a href="https://app.cloud66.com/users/sign_up" target="_blank">sign up for a Cloud 66 account</a>.
 You'll get free unlimited access to all products for 4 weeks.
-* **Container Images to deploy** &mdash; These can be images you've built with [Skycap](https://www.cloud66.com/containers/skycap) or your own pre-built images that are hosted in an image repository.
+* **Application code and/or container images ready to deploy** &mdash; Application code should be hosted in a (secure) publicly accessible git repository and pre-built images should be hosted in image publicly accessible repositories.
-* **A Cloud Account or Your Own Servers** &mdash; See below.
+* **A Cloud account linked to Cloud 66 or your own servers set up** &mdash; See below.

 {% include general/cloud_provider_or_own_server_tabs.html %}